fanoframework/fanoframework.github.io/deployment/cgi/index.md

 $ sudo a2ensite fano.conf
 ```

-- Restart Apache service
+- Reload Apache service

 ```
-$ sudo service apache2 restart
+$ sudo service apache2 reload
 ```

-If configuraton is ok, Apache will restart happily.
+If configuraton is ok, Apache will load new configuration.

 - Setup domain name to DNS